nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 ### JWT Generation ###
-Consumer systems SHALL generate the JSON Web Token (JWT) consisting of three parts seperated by dots (.), which are:
+Consumer system SHALL generate a new JWT for each API request.
+The consumer generated JSON Web Token (JWT) SHALL consisting of three parts seperated by dots (.), which are:

 - Header
 - Payload